weiserlab/ambuj/cs4222_project.md

 1. A single pdf file (report.pdf)

 * The neighbor discovery protocol you have implemented to “duty-cycle” your radio in order to reduce power consumption.
-IYou must include the following:

-- the algorithm you have implemented
-- the parameters chosen
-- the maximum two-way latency observed - the radio duty cycle achieved

 * The logic that you have implemented for proximity detection